AniketosEU/Security-Service-Validation-and-Verification/PVM/README.md

 ## Checkout
 Note that this repository imports WALA as a submodule.
-Thus, you either need to recursively clone this repository or use execute
+Thus, you either need to recursively clone this repository or execute
 ```
 git submodule update --init --recursive
 ```